 After the space consult, PRG led Dr. J and Dr. C through a “Move vs. Renew” analysis, which helped them determine how they could maximize revenue per square foot while not sacrificing comfort or experience.
-Together, they navigated the divide between the real cost of a move and the cost of a remodel – in dollars and in the loss of the business during the construction period.
+Together, they navigated the divide between the real cost of a move and the cost of a remodel – in dollars and the loss of the business during the construction period.

-Dr. J and Dr. C ultimately decided to move, hoping to save money long term on a smaller space.
+Dr. J and Dr. C ultimately decided to move, hoping to save money long-term on a smaller space.
 PRG mapped out all of the referral sources and current patients.
 They identified a suitable section of town, but ideally, Dr. J and Dr. C wanted to stay as close to their current location as possible.

 4) Road Blocks

-PRG used their internal search software and process to bring every available option to the table.
+PRG used its internal search software and process to bring every available option to the table.
 The team pored over rental rates, space details, and every opening in the tight submarket, but most of the available buildings and locations were too expensive to justify the move.

 After negotiating with the landlord, Dr. J and Dr. C were able to move their practice into the open space down the hall with virtually no moving costs and only days of downtime, instead of weeks.